ADB-SPADE/spade-documentation/README.md

 The document is written in reStructuredText format for consistency and portability.

 ## Author Information
-This documentation was written by GeoSolutions.
+This documentation was written by Royal HaskoningDHV, based on the [GeoNode Training Documentation Portal](https://training.geonode.geo-solutions.it) written by GeoSolutions.

 The layout for the reStructuredText based documentation is based on the work done by the GeoNode project and the Sphinx framework.